-There are a couple of windows vulnerabilities that are yet unpatched, with expoits being seen in the wild with some targeted attacks.
+There are a couple of Windows Zero-day vulnerabilities that are yet unpatched, with exploits being seen in the wild with some targeted attacks.

 This affects all supported versions of windows including all versions of windows server.
 The patch is due April 14th.